caelenwalker/1000FinalProject/project2.md

-# Document Merger
+# IT 2040 Document Merger

-## This project was for IT 2040 - it merges two documents into one.
+## This project merges two documents into one.
 You can see how my test and test1 documents become merged.

 Program.cs: